BoomerAMG

 • aggressive coarsening, which can be applied to any of the coarsening techniques mentioned above a nd thus achieving much lower complexities and lower memory use [Stue1999].

-To use aggressive coarsening the user has to set the number of levels to which he wants to apply aggressive coarsening (starting with the finest level) via HYPRE_BoomerAMGSetAggNumLevels.
-Since aggressive coarsening requires long range interpolation, multipass interpolation is always used on levels with aggressive coarsening, unless the user specifies another long-range interpolation suitable for aggressive coarsening.
+To use aggressive coarsening users have to set the number of levels to which they want to apply aggressive coarsening (starting with the finest level) via HYPRE_BoomerAMGSetAggNumLevels.
+Since aggressive coarsening requires long range interpolation, multipass interpolation is always used on levels with aggressive coarsening, unless the user specifies another long-range interpolation suitable for aggressive coarsening via HYPRE_BoomerAMGSetAggInterpType..

-Note that the default coarsening is HMIS [DeYH2004].
+Note that the default coarsening for CPUs is HMIS, for GPUs PMIS [DeYH2004].

 Interpolation Options